laurenqu/laurenqu.github.io/_portfolio/EconTheoryRL.md

 # Bayesian Incentive Compatibility (BIC) and Dominant Strategy Incentive Compatibility (DIC)

-> *Manelli, A. and D. Vincent (2010): “Bayesian and Dominant Strategy Implementation in the Independent, Private Values Model,” Econometrica 78(6), 1905-1939.
+> *Manelli & Vincent (ECMA, 2010) Bayesian and Dominant Strategy Implementation in the Independent, Private Values Model

 Under private, independent valuation and linear utility, BIC mechanism can be achieved by DIC mechanism, generating the same probability of transaction and expected payment.